 - I wrote myself a note of encouragement, about how when one door closes another opens (my Mom taught me that), and the mantra “Things are always working out for me.”

 I realize that each time I put myself out there people hear about my work and I learn more about the process of self promotion.
-And I know that what I need right now is self kindness and time to process before I jump back into the next exciting venture.
+I know that the more proposals I submit, the greater my chances are of landing that next great opportunity.
+And I know that what I need right now is self kindness and time to process this disappointment before I jump back into the next exciting venture.
 And maybe the next one won’t be ‘the one that got away’.